- 1 Epidemiology

-- Aspirin or warfarin therapy – aspirin often quoted anecdotally, but there is actually now evidence that the sort of low dose therapy that many individuals take provides any benefit against vascular dementia.
-Some at risk patients may be put on warfarin therapy.
+- Aspirin or warfarin therapy – aspirin often quoted anecdotally, but there is little evidence that low dose (e.g. 100mg daily) therapy provides any benefit against vascular dementia.
+Some high risk patients may be put on warfarin therapy.

 - Anticholinesterases and memantine – may have some benefit in vascular dementia.

 - Some recent evidence suggests that engaging in cognitively taxing activities late on in life can protect against dementia!

 - Vitamin E – has shown in some instances to protect against dementia

 - Medication can be difficult to manage – refer to a specialist for advice